Indonesian occupation of East Timor: Fretilin, UDT, and APODETI

 When East Timorese political parties were first legalised in April 1974, three groupings emerged as significant players in the post-colonial landscape.
 The União Democrática Timorense (Timorese Democratic Union, or UDT), was formed in May by a group of wealthy landowners.

 Initially dedicated to preserving East Timor as a protectorate of Portugal, in September UDT announced its support for independence.
 A week later, the Frente Revolucionária de Timor-Leste Independente (Revolutionary Front for an Independent East Timor, or Fretilin) appeared.
 Initially organised as the ASDT (Associacão Social Democrata Timorense), the group endorsed "the universal doctrines of socialism", as well as "the right to independence".
 As the political process grew more tense, however, the group changed its name and declared itself "the only legitimate representative of the people".
 The end of May saw the creation of a third party, Associacão Popular Democratica Timorense (Timorese Popular Democratic Association, or APODETI).

 Advocating East Timor's integration with Indonesia and originally named Associacão Integraciacao de Timor Indonesia (Association for the Integration of Timor into Indonesia), APODETI expressed concerns that an independent East Timor would then be economically weak and vulnerable.

-Indonesian nationalist and military hardliners, particularly leaders of the intelligence agency Kopkamtib and special operations unit, Kopassus, saw the Portuguese coup as an opportunity for East Timor's integration with Indonesia.
+Indonesian nationalist and military hardliners, particularly leaders of the intelligence agency Kopkamtib and special operations unit, Kopassus, saw the Portuguese revolution as an opportunity for East Timor's integration with Indonesia.
 The central government and military feared that an East Timor governed by leftists could be used as a base for incursions by unfriendly powers into Indonesia, and also that an independent East Timor within the archipelago could inspire secessionist sentiments within Indonesian provinces.